-The Office of Financial Aid at Jackson State coordinates all financial assistance offered to students.
-The fundamental purpose of the financial aid program is to make it possible for students to attend school who would normally be deprived of a graduate education.
+The Financial Aid department at Jackson State University coordinates all financial assistance offered to students.
+The fundamental purpose of the financial aid program is to make it possible for students to attend school who would normally be deprived of a post-secondary education.
 Financial Aid is economic assistance available to help a student meet the difference between what he/she can afford to pay and what it will actually cost to attend Jackson State University.
 This economic assistance may be in the form of grants, loans, employment, scholarships or a combination of any of these programs.